Connections-Business-Directory/Login/README.txt

 == Changelog ==

+= 3.4 12/01/2023 =
+* OTHER: Correct misspelling.
+* OTHER: Correct README.txt error.
+* DEV: phpDoc updates.
+* DEV: Add WPCS.
+* DEV: Update `.gitignore` and `.gitattributes` for Composer.
+* WPCS: There must be exactly one blank line after the file comment.
+* WPCS: Not using strict comparison for `in_array()`; supply true for `$strict` argument.
+* WPCS: Various minor code sniff corrections.

 = 3.3 11/22/2023 =
 * NEW: Add support for the enclosing shortcode form to the `[user_]` shortcode.
 * BUG: In addition to checking for a logged-in user the `id` attribute should check for a positive integer in case a user ID was specified in the `[user_]` shortcode.